LeonGuertler/SuperTinyLanguageModels/README.md

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Known Issues
 The initial tokenization step setting up the dataset takes a long time.
 Do a run with a single gpu first to make sure these are initialized properly (or even use a debug run) when you are using a new dataset or tokenizer.

 If it fails then it will always fail in the future due to some dodgy code.
-To fix this delete the contents of the data/{dataset_name} folder
+To fix this delete the contents of the data/{dataset_name} folder.

 ## License
 MIT